Befana: Contemporary customs

 In other parts of the world where a vibrant Italian community exists, traditions involving Befana may be observed and shared or celebrated with the wider community.
-In Toronto, Canada for example, a Befana Choir shows up on Winter Solstice each December to sing in the Kensington Market Festival of Lights parade.
-Women, men, and children dressed in La Befana costume and nose sing love songs to serenade the sun to beckon its return.
+In Toronto, Canada for example, a Befana Choir shows up on the winter solstice each December to sing in the Kensington Market Festival of Lights parade.
+Women, men, and children dressed in Befana costumes and nose sing love songs to serenade the sun to beckon its return.
 The singing hags gather in the street to give candy to children, to cackle and screech to accordion music, and to sing in every key imaginable as delighted parade participants join in the cacophony.
-Sometimes, the Befanas dance with parade goers and dust down the willing as parade goers walk by.
+Sometimes, the Befanas dance with paradegoers and dust down the willing as they walk by.

 Poems and songs

 There are poems about Befana, which are known in slightly different versions throughout Italy.
 Here is one of the versions: